geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

    Select File > New > Java Project to open the New Java Project wizard

-3. Type in “GeoTools Download” as the name of the project and press Finish.
+3. Type in "GeoTools Download" as the name of the project and press Finish.

 4. Choose File > Import to open the Import Wizard.